Flat roof drainage: Focus on safety and sustainability

 Green roofs are an effective solution for storing rainwater and reducing direct water runoff.
 They not only contribute to delayed rainwater runoff, but also improve biodiversity and the microclimate, especially in urban areas.
 However, additional aspects must be taken into account when planning a green roof.
 These include the additional load caused by the vegetation and the need for root-resistant roof waterproofing.
 In the case of tall or particularly wind-prone buildings, wind suction load and drift resistance must also be taken into account.

 Greening also affects roof drainage.
 The peak runoff coefficient, which takes the roof structure into account, and an effective drainage layer are crucial for the correct drainage of rainwater.
 Rainwater management refers to the sustainable use of rainwater.
 Roof drainage can make a valuable contribution here, but the objectives must first be defined.
 For example, should the roof structure in combination with the roof drainage system delay the drainage of heavy rainfall, or should the rainwater be retained on the roof to bridge dry periods?
 In order to implement these requirements in practice, drainage systems with retention attachments have proven effective.
-Their throttle hole allows part of the rainwater to be drained with a time delay or to remain on the roof.
+Their special perforation allows part of the rainwater to be drained with a time delay or to remain on the roof.
 In combination with discharge restrictions, green roofs, in conjunction with coordinated drainage, offer a sustainable solution for rainwater management that brings both ecological and urban planning advantages.

 Is it possible to drain water onto the roof terrace?

-When planning drainage for flat roofs that transition into surrounding roof terraces on staggered storeys, the question often arises as to whether rainwater from a flat roof may be directed onto an adjacent terrace.
+When planning drainage for flat roofs that transition into surrounding roof terraces on staggered floors, the question often arises as to whether rainwater from a flat roof may be directed onto an adjacent terrace.
 In general, this is possible, especially if the water flows from a smaller to a larger area, which complies with DIN 1986-100 and is permitted in exceptional cases.
 In areas where the water hits, reinforcement of the waterproofing or roof covering may be necessary.
 According to DIN 18531, additional water volumes from higher roof areas must be taken into account in the planning.
-However, cascade drainage carries risks, such as water entering the building, especially if the maintenance of the roof drains is neglected and there are barrier-free transitions to the roof terrace.
+However, cascade drainage carries risks, such as water entering the building, especially if the maintenance of the roof gullies is neglected and there are barrier-free transitions to the roof terrace.
 From a planning and regulatory perspective, it is more appropriate to drain rainwater into pipes or flat channels instead of directing it to an area below.
 The specifications for the slope of flat roofs can be found in the Flat Roof Guideline and DIN 18531.
 A minimum slope of 2% is recommended to prevent puddles from forming due to structural deflection or unevenness.
 A slope of 5% or more can be assumed to result in a puddle-free surface.
 Roofs in application class K1 can be designed without a slope, provided that the waterproofing meets the higher requirements of application class K2.
 For roofs in application class K2, in addition to the minimum slope, a slope of 1% in the valleys is recommended.

 Fire protection for flat roofs

-State building regulations
+Local building regulations

 Fire resistance class